Frequently Asked Questions

 What is the class size?

-Up to 12 candidates will be accepted in the first year (2013).
+Up to 12 candidates can be accepted poer cohort.

 Which transcripts need to be submitted?

 Original transcripts from all academic work after high school should be submitted to the Admissions Office.

 Is the GRE required?